KenKundert/avendesora/doc/accounts.rst

 Any value that is an instance of the :class:`avendesora.GeneratedSecret` class (:class:`avendesora.Password`, :class:`avendesora.Passphrase`, ...) or the :class:`avendesora.ObscuredSecret` class (:class:`avendesora.Hidden`,
-:class:`avendesora.GPG`, ...) are considered sensitive.
-They are given out only in a controlled manner.
+:class:`avendesora.GPG`, ...) is considered sensitive.
+It is only given out in a controlled manner.
 For example, running the :ref:`values command <values command>` displays all fields, but the values that are sensitive are replaced by instructions on how to view them.
 They can only be viewed individually::